 The Germans held this line for some time, taking advantage of most of the important mining and industrial land of France and Belgium during the war.
 The map that follows shows the line of trenches that made up the Western Front, from 1914 to 1918.

 Most Canadian operations took place on the Western Front.
-The next map highlights the areas along the front where Canadian forces made significant contributions.
+The following map highlights the areas along the front where Canadian forces made significant contributions.

 Canada’s role in World War I

 Canada took part in World War I from the beginning.
+Because Canada was a dominion of the British Empire, Canada entered the war at the same time as Britain.
 Canadian troops fought mainly on the Western Front.
-They participated in many battles, as can be seen on the Western Front plaque in Currie Hall, Royal Military College of Canada, in Kingston, Ontario.
+Canadians participated in many battles, as indicated on the Western Front plaque in Currie Hall, Royal Military College of Canada, in Kingston, Ontario.

 Historical significance